 However, by reading through the guidelines below, you’ll be able to ensure that the platform is right for you prior to signing up.

 First and foremost, you should only join an online stockbroker that is regulated by the Financial Conduct Authority.
 If it isn’t, then the platform is operating illegally.

 You can check the FCA register to ensure that your chosen platform is regulated.

 You need to explore what payment methods the share dealing platform supports.
 In an ideal world, the platform will allow you to choose from a debit/credit card, bank transfer, or e-wallet.
 You also need to assess whether the broker charges any deposit/withdrawal fees, and whether or not any account minimums are in place.

 You must assess the fee structure employed by your chosen stockbroker.
 This will either come as a flat-fee for each trade that you make, or a percentage of the total investment amount.
 Some UK brokers allow you to trade on a commission-free basis, meaning you’ll only pay a fee indirectly via the spread.

 - Tradeable Shares

 Once you’ve covered the fundamentals, you then need to see what shares the platform actually lists.
-The best share dealing platforms will list thousands of stocks across heaps of markets.
-At the very least, this should include popular stock markets like the London Stock Exchange, NASDAQ, and the New York Stock Exchange.
+The popular share dealing platforms will list thousands of stocks across heaps of markets.
+At the very least, this should include popular stock market like the London Stock Exchange, NASDAQ, and the New York Stock Exchange.